 VA Caregiver Benefits in Georgia

-Veterans enrolled in VA health care in Georgia have access to caregiver support programs that are separate from Medicaid and often more generous.
-Because Georgia's Medicaid programs bar paid spouses, the VA programs are the main route through which a Georgia spouse can be paid.
+If your loved one is a veteran, this is where the most generous, and the only spouse-paying, options live.
+Veterans enrolled in VA health care in Georgia can access caregiver support that is entirely separate from Medicaid.
+Because Georgia's Medicaid programs bar paid spouses, the VA is the main route through which a Georgia spouse can be paid for caregiving.

 VA Program of Comprehensive Assistance for Family Caregivers (PCAFC)